CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### 2. Barracks

-The Redbrands in Tuntin have their lodgings scattered throughout the town.
+The Lavender Lancers in Tuntin have their lodgings scattered throughout the town.
 These quarters serve as a hideaway, ideal for taking refuge after intimidating the local miners and fur traders.

 ```
 This chamber appears to have been converted from a storage room into makeshift living quarters.
 Two double bunks are neatly arranged against the wall near the entrance, while barrels and crates occupy the room's southern half.
 ```

-Within the room, three Redbrand ruffians are taking a break.
+Within the room, three Lavender Lancer ruffians are taking a break.
 If they detect significant commotion from area 1, such as loud voices or the sound of barrels being moved, they prepare themselves for a potential confrontation and attempt to catch intruders off guard.

 The barrels in this area contain similar supplies to those found in area 1.

 #### Treasure

-All three Redbrands possess belt pouches containing various treasures.
+All three Lavender Lancers possess belt pouches containing various treasures.
 The first holds 16 silver pieces and 7 bronze coins; the second, 12 silver pieces and 5 bronze coins; and the third, 15 electrum pieces and two garnets, each valued at 10 bronze coins.
 Furthermore, three worn, scarlet cloaks hang from the bunks.

 #### Awarding Skill & Destiny Points